-No development shall be commenced on site, including any demolition, until a methodology for the demolition of the garages along with details of temporary boundary treatments to be erected during the construction phase and the retention (and reinforcement where necessary) of the garage walls where they adjoin neighbouring gardens have been submitted to and approved in writing by the Local Planning Authority.
+No development shall be commenced on site, including any demolition, until a methodology for the demolition of the garages along with details of temporary boundary treatments to be erected during the construction phase have been submitted to and approved in writing by the Local Planning Authority.
 The demolition shall then be in accordance with the approved methodology submission.
-Where this is identified as not being possible, details of an alternative boundary treatment (for the construction phase) following the demolition works shall be submitted to and be agreed in writing by the LPA prior to commencement on site.
-The approved boundary treatment shall be implemented on site as agreed and shall be retained until construction works have been completed unless otherwise agreed in writing with the Local Planning Authority.